Reading Time: 18 minutes

 Books have made me everything I am.
 They have been my mentors in almost every area of my life.
 They have influenced and improved my mind, finances, health, social life, and everything I do.
-They correct me when I make mistakes, they guide me through difficult paths, they inspire me to dream and then help me achieve those dreams.
+They correct me when I make mistakes, guide me through difficult paths, inspire me to dream, and then help me achieve those dreams.

 Books have been my critics, my motivators, my teachers, and my entertainers.
 If books have improved my life in all possible ways, how could I not want to read more?

 The people you admire are avid readers.
 Everyone I feel great admiration for is an avid reader.
 Coincidence?
 I don’t think so.
-I believe their reading habits are an important factor in their success and their skill level.
-Being constantly exposed to new ideas allows them to connect them with what they already know.
-This is creativity.
-The more you know, the more creative and insightful you’ll become.
+Their reading habits are an important factor in their success and their skill level.
+Being constantly exposed to new ideas allows them to connect them with what they already know in creative ways.

 Reading more can be broken into three parts: Time, Concentration, and Speed.

 Time is how long you spend reading.
 This is the part where people complain the most.
 I hear often, “I don’t have time to read”.
 It’s usually not time that they lack, it’s discipline.
 You are not supposed to find time to read, you take it from all the useless activities you do every day.

 Concentration is how focused you are while reading.
 Having poor concentration makes us read slower and forget what we read.
 Can you remember a time you read a paragraph and by the time you finished it you couldn’t remember what it said?
 That’s poor concentration.
 We start thinking about other things, get distracted by outside noise, or we try to multitask.

 Speed is simply how fast you read.
 Your reading speed will affect how much you read in the time you dedicate to it.

 Improving any of these areas will help you read more.
 Ideally, you would optimize all three of them, but there’s no need to approach it mechanically.
 Implement only the ideas that you like from the strategies we’ll discuss.
 Later on, you can go back and add more.